NGMLGroup/NGMLGroup.github.io/_news/relay.md

 published: true
 ---

 A new 4-years NFR project has been funded!
+The project focuses on relational deep learning for energy analytics.

 <!--more-->